 The investment objective of the Canadian Bond strategy is to invest for interest income and capital returns primarily from bonds and debentures of Canadian government and corporate issuers.
-Treasury bills or other short-term investments may be used from time to time.
+Treasury bills or other short-term investments will also be used.

 The strategy is primarily invested in a diversified portfolio of high-quality Canadian government and corporate bonds.
 The strategy may also invest in mortgage-backed securities, asset-backed debt securities, or foreign securities.